jtedesco/ArnetMinerParser/README.md

   2. a single-threaded parser that does several final passes to error check and combine intermediate results

+These directories also include utilities to help debug and process the original data.

+    data/

+Contains 1049 individual zip files, each containing roughly 1000 documents in XML format.
+This is the original data from Arnetminer.org, as of March 13, 2013.

     full_arnetminer.tgz

 Contains the final, sanitized result of parsing the raw data.
 This is in the the same format as the Arnetminer V5 ctiation dataset, except that only one index